Whey protein is a popular supplement among athletes and people looking to build muscle mass.

 Whey protein is a popular fitness and dietary supplement.

 It’s made from whey, which is the liquid that separates from milk during the cheese-making process.
 The whey is then filtered, refined and spray-dried into whey protein powder.

-- Whey protein concentrate: Contains roughly 70–80% protein.
-It’s the most common type of whey protein and has more lactose, fat and minerals from milk.
+- Whey protein concentrate: Contains roughly 35–80% protein.
+It also contains lactose, fat, and minerals from milk.

-- Whey protein hydrolysate: This form is pre-digested, allowing your body to absorb it faster.
+- Whey protein hydrolysate: This form is pre-digested, which may help your body absorb it faster.

 Whey protein is a popular choice among athletes, fitness enthusiasts and people wanting to build muscle or lose weight.